 Concurrent with the release of this RfP, CEPF is providing each of the applicants with a budget template in Excel displaying thirteen primary line items: salaries/benefits, professional services, rent and storage, telecommunications, postage and delivery, supplies, furniture and equipment, maintenance, travel, meetings and special events, miscellaneous, sub-grants, and indirect costs.
 Each of these has various sub-items.
 Applicants must use this template, or provide an Excel file that summarizes to the line items and their sub-items.
-If a consortium of organizations is applying, each organization should have a parallel budget on a separate worksheet, all of which feed into the lead applicant's worksheet.
+If a consortium of organizations is applying, each organization should have a parallel budget on a separate Worksheet, all of which feed into the lead applicant's Worksheet.

-As noted above, the final profile document should be prepared in professional quality English, French, and Spanish.
-As such, applicants should include an appropriate budget for a professional editor and/or translator.
+As noted above, the final Ecosystem Profile document should be prepared in professional quality English and French.
+As such, if the proposed personnel do not otherwise have these capabilities, applicants should include an appropriate budget for a professional editor and/or translator.